Age: 95 Years

 Some Lesser Known Facts About Balbir Singh Sr.

-- Does Balbir Singh Sr. drink alcohol:?
+- Did Balbir Singh Sr. drink alcohol:?
 Yes

-- He was born in Haripur Khalsa; a small village of Jalandhar District in Punjab.
+- He was born in Haripur Khalsa; a small village in the Jalandhar district of Punjab.

 - His father Dalip Singh Dosanjh was a Freedom Fighter.